tiagorccabral/client-contractor-api/README.md

 ## OBS

+- Use profile_id 1 as a admin for the admin endpoints (other users are not "admin")

-There's a JSON file that can be imported into Postman to test all the requests
+- There's a JSON file that can be imported into Postman to test all the requests